Seaweed fertiliser: Coastal eutrophication

 A growing population and intensification of industry and agriculture have increased the volume of wastewater discharged into coastal marine ecosystems.
 These waters typically contain high concentrations of nitrogen and phosphorus, and relatively high heavy metal concentrations, leading to eutrophication of many coastal ecosystems.
 Eutrophication results from the excessive nutrient load within these ecosystems resulting from the pollution of waters entering the oceans from industry, animal feed, and synthetic fertilizers, and thus over-fertilizes these systems.

 Eutrophication leads to high productivity in coastal systems, which can result in coastal hypoxia and ocean acidification, two major concerns for coastal ecosystems.
-A notable service of seaweed farming is its ability to act as a bio-remediator through uptake and removal of excessive nutrients in coastal ecosystems with their application to land uses.
+A notable service of seaweed farming is its ability to act as a bio-remediator through uptake and removal of the excessive nutrients in the coastal ecosystems with their application to land uses.

 Brown algae, due in part to their large size, have been noted for their high productivity and corresponding high nutrient uptake in coastal ecosystems.
 Additionally, studies have focused on how brown algae growth can be optimized to increase biomass production and therefore increase the quantity of nutrients removed from these ecosystems.
 Studies have also explored the potential of brown algae to sequester large volumes of carbon (blue carbon).